 (Let’s be honest, though.
 In spite of his reputation, Johnny just wasn’t that ugly.
 He’s not good looking, either, but he’s not homely either.
 He’s just kind of… average looking)

 Fortunately for Johnny, Lloyd Waner had been sick all winter with pneumonia and hadn’t fully recovered.
 Johnny was added to the roster in Lloyd’s place, but his early season play was inconsistent and once Lloyd was cleared to play in mid-May the Pirates shuffled him off to the Buffalo Bisons of the International League.
 Johnny did get one last chance to show that big league power, though.
-He won all the meal money in the clubhouse in a game of poker, and left for Buffalo without giving them a chance to win it back.
+He won all the meal money in the clubhouse in a game of poker, and then left for Buffalo without giving them anyone a chance to their money back.

 While that was great news, what happened in the offseason was even better.
 On October 12, 1936 Johnny married his sweetheart Julie Kuzmickus in a small ceremony in Waukegan.
 The two would remain married until his death, over sixty years later.

 In the 1937 season, the “The Waukegan Wow” finally got a chance to show his stuff, and what he showed was… not good.
-He got off to a smashing start by bashing three home runs in early season games, but then slumped hard, finishing the season with a middle-of-the-road .254 batting average, an anemic .323 slugging percentage, an equal number of strikeouts and walks, and an estimated WAR of -1
+He got off to a great start by smashing three home runs in early season games, but then slumped hard, finishing the season with a middle-of-the-road .254 batting average, an anemic .323 slugging percentage, an equal number of strikeouts and walks, and an estimated WAR of -1.

 His fielding wasn’t much better.
 Once he was chasing a fly ball when his cap blew off, and he chose to chase the cap instead of the ball, allowing two runners to score.
 Needless to say, Woody Jensen was not exactly worried about losing his job to Johnny.